georgexyz19/georgexyz.com/content/posts/tipue-search-pelican.md

 If you want to try out the Tipue Search tool, click the [link here](/search.html).

+After adding the tipue search to this blog site, I find the search function is really convenient even for a small blog site like this.
+I use it all the time to find articles I write before.
+Every web site should provide some kind of search function for users.

 <div class="mt-5 border-top">
   <h3>Related:</h3>
   <ul>
     <li><a href="/search.html">Search Tool</a></li>
   </ul>
 </div>